Olex2/help/gui/EN/work/report.md

 ## Add local/default CIF
 This features allows information from an external CIF file to be added to the CIF file being constructed for the current structure.
 Click **local** if the external CIF file is in the current working folder or **default** to access any of the built-in CIF files of Olex2, e.g., to add diffractometer information.

 # CIF Part 4
-Tick this box to merge **metacif** items even if they have been previously marked for skipping.
+Tick this box to force information from **metacif** to be merged into the final CIF for the structure.
+Normally, items such as refinement details (and other items listed in the "skip_merge" section of the Olex2 system file *customisation.xlt*) are obtained from the refinement program, not from **metacif**, so this box is usually left unticked.

 # ABS STR
 The value of the Flack parameter *x* and Hooft parameter *y* are given here for chiral structures.
 For a correctly determined absolute structure, both are close to 0.
 If they are close to 1, then it may be necessary to invert the structure with '<c>inv -f</c>'.
 Select from the drop-down menu the method used to determine the absolute structure (most commonly it is **Anomalous dispersion**).